Ever wondered why horseshoes are used? Curious why some horses go barefoot? We explain horseshoes from the ground up.

 What are Common Types of Horseshoes?

-There are many different types of horseshoes, each appropriate for different needs.
+There are many different types of horseshoes, each appropriate for specific needs.

 The most common types of horseshoes include regular, rim, bar, egg bar, and heart bar.

-- Regular: It’s the most common form of a horseshoe and is used by the majority of riding horses.
+• Regular: The most common form of a horseshoe and is used by the majority of riding horses.

-- Rim: It includes a deep groove in the middle of the shoe that provides more traction and is commonly used for barrel racing.
+• Rim: This style includes a deep groove in the middle of the shoe that provides more traction and is commonly used for barrel racing.

-- Egg Bar: It has a bar that extends beyond the heel and is often used for horses with navicular disease.
+• Egg Bar: This style has a bar that extends beyond the heel and is often used for horses with navicular disease.

 Why are Horseshoes Used?